 Here you can see the factory installed 100-watt Zamp panel with the junction box sitting on the left of the panel.

 The next step was to connect the wiring of the new panels to the existing system.
 This was the easiest part of the install, because all of the new Zamp panels plugged directly into a port on the factory installed junction box that came with our original system.
 We secured the cables running from the panels to the mounting feet with a few zip ties to help eliminate any additional road noise.

 The junction box that was installed at the factory makes adding panels a snap.
 With two extra ports, you simply plug in the new panels and you are up and running.

 The entire install took about an hour from start to finish and the panels are still securely attached, fifty thousand miles later.
 The increase in speed at which our batteries recharge was noticeable from the moment we plugged in the additional panels, and our ability to capture power even on cloudy days has increased.
 However, the additional input is negated unless you increase your storage capacity.

-We’ll be following up soon with an article about upgrading your battery capacity that goes over our battery modifications.
+For our tips on upgrading your battery capacity, read this article that goes over our battery modifications.